TritonDataCenter/smartos-vmtools/README.md

 user-scripts.
 There is also a 'prepare-image' tool that is used to clean up a machine prior to turning it into an image.

+## FreeBSD

+The freebsd directory contains the 'mdata-get' tool, as well as several other scripts for formatting a secondary disk, setting up networking, and fetching user-scripts.
+There is also a 'prepare-image' tool that is used to clean up a machine prior to turning it into an image.
+Those scripts can be used while opening a shell from the installer so the machine does not need to complete a full bootup.